 Eco-Literacy Program Offerings

-Designed for grades 3 - 5, Solana Center is proud to offer virtual and in-person environmental lessons to students.
+Designed for grades K - 12, Solana Center is proud to offer in-person or virtual environmental lessons to students.
 Teachers can choose one or more of these NGSS-aligned lessons to meet their needs.

 From the food scraps in your kitchen to the leaves on a forest floor, nature recycles every living thing back into useful resources.
 Let's explore how we can work with nature's systems to keep our planet healthy.
 Available as a single lesson or an in-depth, two-part series:

 - Food Scrap Solutions: A healthier planet starts in your kitchen and at your dining table!
 We'll learn why "Reduce" is the first of our 4 R's for creating less waste (Reduce, Reuse, Recycle, & Rot) and how to make the most of our food before it becomes compost.